danielcifuentes54/aws-developer/README.md

 * security groups: are acting as "firewall" on EC2 instances

+* EC2 instances Purchasing Options
-* on demand
+  * on demand.
-* Reserved Instances
+  * Reserved Instances.
-* Saving plans
+  * Saving plans.
-* Spot instances
+  * Spot instances.
-* Dedicated hosts
+  * Dedicated hosts.
-* Dedicated instances
+  * Dedicated instances.

+## EBS (Elastic Block Store)

+* An EBS volume is a network drive you can attach to your instances, it uses the network to communicate the instance, it's locked to an AZ and have a provisioned   capacity (size in GBs, and IOPS).
+* You can make a backup (snapshot) of your EBS volume at a point in time (can copy snapshots accross AZ or region).
+  * EBS Snapshot Archive.
+  * Recycle Bin for EBS Snapshots: Protect your EBS Snapshots.

+## AMI (Amazon Machine Image)

+* AMI are a customization of an EC2 instance.
+* an AMI creates also an EBS snapshot.